ishaojunzhang/The-Analytics-Edge/README.md

 It can be used to transform a vector into a matrix.

 `split()`
->It divides the data in the vector x into the groups defined by f.
+>`split` divides the data in the vector x into the groups defined by f.
 A list is returned and then `lapply()`, `sapply()` often can be used.